YogiReddy7396/Yolo-project/README.md

 - Real-time video detection
 - Mobile application
 - Cloud deployment
-- IoT-based smart waste systems

 ---

 ## 📌 Conclusion
 This project demonstrates how Artificial Intelligence and Web Technologies can be combined to solve real-world environmental problems.
-By using the YOLOv5 model, the system can accurately detect garbage and assist authorities in maintaining cleaner public spaces efficiently.
+By using YOLOv5, the system accurately detects garbage and helps maintain cleaner surroundings efficiently.